simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/BubbleSortDemo.mp4">

 note: Before I jump in.
-I recently found out, just when I started making this presentation, that the library used to make math instructional videos by 3Blue1Brown, with which you may be familiar with, is an open source Python library called Manim.
+I recently found out about this open source Python library called Manim.
+It's the library used to make math instructional videos created by Grant Sanderson or his more familiar sounding Youtube channel called 3Blue1Brown.
-I decided to play around with it and I ended up implementing a part of the subdivision algorithms in Python to be able to visualize them.
+I decided to play around with it and I ended up implementing a part of the subdivision algorithms in Python to be able to visualize it.
-I think this library is super cool and the video here is just and example I took from YouTube to show you what it can do.
+I think this library is super cool and the video you see here is just and example I took from YouTube to show you what it can do.
+I hope some of the videos throughout the slides will help better understand the algortihms.

 ---